the-peon-project/peon/documentation/manual/docs/development/02_wartable.md

 # War Table

-The War Table module works in conjunction with the Orchestrator to provide the relevant tools for the game containers.
+The **War Table** module works in conjunction with the Orchestrator to provide the relevant tools for the game containers.

 This project handles the tools that are shared between game containers.

+## Projects

+1. [*Uncontained SteamCMD*](https://github.com/the-peon-project/peon-wartable/tree/master/shared) are scripts to automate/update `steamcmd` and the game server files (within a steamcmd based docker container), as part of the PEON automation services.
+2. [*Steamed Wine*](https://github.com/the-peon-project/peon-wartable/tree/master/containers/steamcmd-wine) is a custom container to facilitate game servers that are only built for windows OS, within the PEON toolsuite.

 ---

 ## Design Objectives

+- As generic as possible
-- Generic build tools
+- Only build what does not already exist

 ---